ryan-l-robinson/tech.ryanrobinson.ca/content/posts/devenv-dockerfiles.md

 ### Apache

-The other major component is Apache.
-As with PHP, the basics are already installed from the inherited base image, but it doesn't have any SSL certificate so you can't browse it as https.
+Next is the other major component: Apache.
+As with PHP, the basics are already installed from the inherited base image, but it doesn't have any SSL certificate so you can't browse it as HTTPS.
 This section, then, will add a self-signed certificate for the Apache configuration, so that we'll be able to browse the site locally with HTTPS.

 ```Dockerfile
 # Apache configuration, including SSL certificates and logs